Whether you are a director, agency, studio, brand, or talent, we provide production services designed to support your vision.

 FOUNDER AND PRODUCER

-Lia Mayer-Sommer is an experienced producer who divides her time between New York and Los Angeles.
+Lia Mayer-Sommer is an award-winning producer who divides her time between New York and Los Angeles.
 The video she produced for Bob Dylan was hailed an “interactive masterpiece” (Wired) and Danny Brown’s Grown Up was named one of the “best music videos of the decade so far” (Pitchfork).
-She has collaborated with visionary directors Jonah Hill, Chris Cunningham, Richard Ayoade, Vania Heymann, and Noam Murro among others; celebrities Lorde, James Blunt, Vampire Weekend, 50 Cent, NAS, and Harry Styles; as well as global brands such as Adidas, Airbnb, Sprite, Etsy, Coca-Cola, LG, and Delta Airlines.
+She has collaborated with visionary directors Chris Cunningham, Richard Ayoade, Vania Heymann, and Noam Murro among others; celebrities Lorde, James Blunt, Vampire Weekend, 50 Cent, NAS, and Harry Styles; as well as global brands such as Adidas, Airbnb, Sprite, Etsy, Coca-Cola, LG, and Delta Airlines.
 Her first feature film, written and directed by Damon Cardasis, Saturday Church, premiered in competition at the Tribeca Film Festival (2017).
 Lia is also the founder of Walter Pictures’ sister company, 330 Walter.

 Macha Tsarenkov is a French producer, director and editor based in New York City.
 She graduated in Art History and English from The Catholic Institute of Paris.
 At Walter Pictures, Macha produced and supervised the post-production of critically acclaimed music videos for bands such as The Avalanches, Sofi Tukker, Bomba Estero, Vancouver Sleep Clinic.
 She also freelance produced work for companies such as Crocs, VIPP, Real Simple, among others.
 In addition to producing, she directs and edits documentaries that focus on cultural and social issues.
 She’s currently producing her first feature film.